somexlab/somexlab.github.io/content/services/index.md

           position: right
           color: '#666'
       - title: Brightfield/Confocal Microscopy 🔬
+        content: |
-        content: 'Our state-of-the-art equipment and expert support, allows users to capture detailed three-dimensional images with exceptional clarity and precision.
+          *Science is all about perspective.. until you put it under a microscope, then it's all about panic!* <br><br>Our state-of-the-art equipment and expert support, allows users to capture detailed three-dimensional images with exceptional clarity and precision.
 Whether investigating cellular dynamics, studying intricate colloidal networks, or delving into fluorescent labeling, our microscopy facility provides the tools and expertise needed to achieve the desired results.
 Join us in unlocking new insights and pushing the boundaries of scientific discovery.
 Contact us to schedule your session today.'
         align: left
         background:
           image: